rajhraval/My100DaysOfSwift/Project 10 - Name To Faces/Project10.md

 - Importing Images from UIImagePickerController and getting image path using ```getDocumentsDirectory()```
 - Custom Subclass of NSObjects
 - Renaming the name of images

+**Project 10 - Day Three - Day 44 of 100DaysOfSwift**

+> The results you achieve will be in direct proportion to the effort you apply. - Denis Waitley

+Today I completed the challenges:

+- Adding a delete action to alert controller
+- Adding camera picker to the app to choose pictures by clicking on camera
+- Converting Project 1 - Table View into Collection View

+**Project 10 - Summary**

+I learnt about:

+- UICollectionViewController
+- UIImagePickerController
+- UUID (Universally Unique Identifier)
+- NSObject Subclasses
+- fatalError()